ucsb-cs16/w20/backup_lab/lab07.md

 Submit the moreLinkedListFuncs.cpp file on gradescope.
 Make sure to add your partner as a collaborator if you had one.

+# Grading Rubric

+Most of the points will be awarded based on gradescope automatic grading.
+Other points will be assigned after visual code inspection by TAs.

 ## Gradescope automatic points

 <table border="1">